Limited availability. Q4 slots filling now ·

 • 5: 4+ weeks

-Score = Business Value / Build Complexity
+Score = Business Value / Build Complexity.
+Pursue features scoring 1.0+ first.

 Example scoring:

-Feature Business Value Complexity Score Priority
+Feature Business value Complexity Score Priority

 User signup 5 2 2.5 GO